zhannny11/something-awesome-project/README.md

 # something-awesome-project
 COMP6441 password manager
 ---
+Overview
+**A password manager that securely stores credentials to websites taking, managing URLs, usernames and passwords.
+To access the database, the project calls for a master password to authenticate the user.
+**---
+Infrastructure

 set up docker
 - make sure to have docker downloaded onto your desktop: https://www.docker.com/
 ---